Battleship Cove station

 Battleship Cove is a proposed MBTA Commuter Rail station in Fall River, Massachusetts.
-It is planned to be the southern terminus of the Fall River branch of the South Coast Rail project, and will open in 2030 as part of the project's Phase II.
+It is planned to be the southern terminus of the Fall River branch of the South Coast Rail project, and is set to open in 2030 as part of the project's Phase II.
 The station will have no parking—it is intended for tourists visiting Battleship Cove and the Fall River waterfront, with Fall River station to the north serving commuters—and will be open seasonally.
 Previous passenger service to Fall River included stations at Fall River Wharf (1847–1937) and Ferry Street (1864–1958).
 The Wharf station was the terminus of the Fall River Line steamship service.